 - $5,000 times the number of years of service minus total contributions made in earlier years

 The IRS explains further.
 Note that this applies to all employees with 15 years of service at a qualified organization, regardless of age.
 If you are over 50 you may take this AND the over-50 catch-up noted above.

 457 Double Limit Catch-up Contribution

-If you always maxed out your contributions, this rule does not apply to you.
 If you take this catch-up you cannot take the over-50 catch-up for 457s.